What Does it Take to Be an Education Administrator?

 - Extension Work Director

 - Director of Vocational Training

-In the United States, there were 38,400 jobs for Education Administrator in 2016.
+In 2016, there was an estimated number of 38,400 jobs in the United States for Education Administrator.
 New jobs are being produced at a rate of 10.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Education Administrator by 2026.
-The BLS estimates 3,400 yearly job openings in this field.
+There will be an estimated 3,400 positions for Education Administrator per year.